 The administrator will review the Financial Assurance Log monthly to ensure the continuing validity of financial assurances provided for active permits by identifying bonds and letters of credit that will expire within the ensuing 90 days.

-The administrator will determine – in the course of his or her monthly review of the Financial Assurance Log – whether replacement of the financial assurance is needed for a particular project, and, if so, alert the permittee to the need to provide a replacement instrument at least 60 days prior to the expiration of the existing instrument.
+The administrator will determine – in the course the administrator’s monthly review of the Financial Assurance Log, whether replacement of a Financial Assurance is needed for a particular Permit, and, if so, alert the Permittee to the need to provide a replacement instrument at least 60 days prior to the expiration of the existing instrument.

 If deemed necessary in response to a permittee’s unwillingness or inability to provide a replacement financial assurance, the administrator will contact counsel at least 30 days prior to the expiration of the financial assurance to initiate procedures to draw on the existing financial assurance.